 BMP 11.
 For deliveries to project sites where the haul distance exceeds 100 miles and a heavy-duty class 7 or class 8 semi-truck or 53-foot or longer box type trailer is used for hauling, a SmartWay certified truck would be used to the maximum extent feasible.

-Biological Objectives would not conflict with any plan, amendment, or regulation adopted for the purpose of reducing greenhouse gas emissions.
+The Stream Biological Objective would not conflict with any plan, amendment, or regulation adopted for the purpose of reducing greenhouse gas emissions.
 Most greenhouse gas reduction plans or actions taken to date include the replacement of government owned vehicles with low or zero-emission vehicles.
 (California Department of Water Resources 2012, CAOPR 2014, City of San Diego 2015a, County of San Diego 2017).
-Implementation of greenhouse gas reduction plans would reduce greenhouse gas emissions from activities undertaken to comply with Biological Objectives.
+Implementation of greenhouse gas reduction plans would reduce greenhouse gas emissions from activities undertaken to comply with the Stream Biological Objective.

 In 2007, the California Air Resources Board adopted the Off-Road Diesel Vehicle Regulation (CCR, tit.
 13, article 4.8, chapter 9) which, when fully implemented, would significantly reduce emissions from off-road, non-agricultural, diesel vehicles with engines greater than 25 horsepower—the types of vehicles typically used in construction activities.
 The regulation required owners to replace the engines in their vehicles, apply exhaust retrofits, or replace the vehicles with new vehicles equipped with cleaner engines.
 The regulation also limited vehicle idling, required sales disclosure requirements, and reporting and labeling requirements.
 The first compliance date for large fleets was March 1, 2010; however, amendments have been made several times to extend the deadlines.
 When the regulation is fully implemented, owners of fleets of construction, mining, and industrial vehicles would have to upgrade the performance of their vehicle fleets to comply with the regulation.